percona/psmysql-docs/docs/data-masking-function-list.md

 An error occurs if the `str` parameter is not the correct length.

-Returns a NULL value if the `str` is in an incorrect format.
+Returns a NULL value if you invoke this function with NULL as the primary argument.

 ### Example